What is the history of Adams Funds?

 Do the Funds have a managed distribution policy?

 No, Adams Funds have not implemented a managed distribution policy.
 Instead, each Fund has committed to distribute annually an amount equal to at least 6% of the Fund’s trailing 12-month average month-end market price.
 The Funds make distributions to shareholders four times a year.
 The first three quarterly distributions consist of net investment income.
+The first quarter distribution also includes "spillover" dividend and distribution amounts from investment activity in the fourth quarter of the prior year.
 The fourth quarter distribution is the largest because it primarily consists of capital gains.

 Do the Funds issue new shares?

-New shares are issued in each Fund to shareholders who elect to reinvest their year-end distribution instead of taking cash.
-A very significant portion of our shareholder base elects to take their distributions in the form of stock, which provides an opportunity to take advantage of the discount to NAV that characterizes many closed-end funds.
+New shares are issued in each Fund to shareholders who elect to reinvest all or part of their year-end distribution.
+A significant portion of our shareholder base elects to take their distributions in the form of stock, which provides an opportunity to take advantage of the discount to NAV that characterizes many closed-end funds.

 What have the discounts to NAV been historically for the Adams Diversified Equity Fund and the Adams Natural Resources Fund?